Our ScienceFrom hive to fermenter, our mead is crafted carefully.

 Mixing and Fermentation

-We fill our mixing tank with fresh-pressed apples, which we always aim to use within a day of obtaining them from the orchard to keep them fresh, or with water in the case of our snow mead.
+We fill our mixing tank with fresh-pressed apples, which we always aim to use within a day of obtaining them from the orchard to keep them fresh.
 Then, we add hundreds of pounds of honey at a time to the mixing tank.
 We add the honey slowly to ensure it fully dissolves and leave it to mix until it is completely blended.
 Then, we pump it into our fermenter and add the yeast to begin fermentation.

 Fermentation takes as long as the yeast wants to take!
 Of course, yeast requires feeding, so we add nutrients on a regular basis throughout fermentation until the yeast finishes fermenting.
 Then, we wait until the yeast settles out of the mead before transferring it to a secondary container.